vrimar/construct-ui/src/components/tooltip/tooltip.md

 @# Tooltip
-A tooltip displays a simple hover container in relation to the `trigger` component.
-Internally, it encapsulates the `Popover` component and can only be triggered via hover events.
+A tooltip displays a simple hover container in relation to the `trigger` element.
+It is composed of a `Popover` component and can only be triggered via hover events.

 @example TooltipExample